In-Depth SOULution für Mindset Change

-Most of the organisational changes fail.
-Mostly managers still treat organisations and the change process as if they were ordered systems.
+Most of the organizational changes fail.
+Mostly managers still treat organizations and the change process as if they were ordered systems.
 Thus, oversimplification, arbitrary use of cause and effect relationships and linear thinking are common.
-Meanwhile, organisations and the individuals working in them are both complex entities, which is why traditional change management tools do not work, or work only to a limited extent.
+Meanwhile, organizations and the individuals working in them are both complex entities, which is why traditional change management tools do not work, or work only to a limited extent.

 "Sure, because I love the company, I'm loyal, but in the meantime I'm waiting...to see if everything will come back....if it's just a trend....we've seen it before."